payloadcms/payload/contributing.md

 The following command will start Payload with your config: `yarn dev my-test-dir`.
 This command will start up Payload using your config and refresh a test database on every restart.

-When switching between test directories, you will want to remove your `node_modules/.cache ` manually or by running `yarn clean:cache`.

 NOTE: It is recommended to add the test credentials (located in `test/credentials.ts`) to your autofill for `localhost:3000/admin` as this will be required on every nodemon restart.
 The default credentials are `dev@payloadcms.com` as E-Mail and `test` as password.

 ## Pull Requests